kaBeech/advent-of-code-solutions/2023-Xtreme-Xmas-Code-Maiden-Voyage/Day15-Haskell/README.md

 - To build the program, run `ghc solvePart[1-2].hs` from this directory

-- To run the program, run `./solvePart[1-2]` from this directory after building
+- To run the program, run `./solvePart[1-2]` from this directory after building the program

 ### Retrospective